 Prof. Dr. Stefan H. E. Kaufmann

-Stefan H. E. Kaufmann is founding director of the Max Planck Institute for Infection Biology in Berlin where he heads the Department of Immunology.
+Stefan H. E. Kaufmann is Emeritus Director at the Max Planck Institute for Infection Biology in Berlin and continues to be scientifically active as Emeritus Director at the Max Planck Institutes for Infection Biology and for Biophysical Chemistry.
 He is professor for microbiology and immunology at the Charité University Clinics Berlin, Honorary Professor of the Universidad Peruana Cayetano Heredia, Lima, Peru, Guest Professor at the Tongji University, School of Medicine, Shanghai, China and Visiting Professor at Peking Union Medical College, Beijing, China.

 He studied biology at the Johannes Gutenberg University of Mainz.
 In 1977, he completed his PhD (highest degree, summa cum laude).
 From 1987 to 1991, he was professor for medical microbiology and immunology and from 1991 to 1998 full professor for immunology at the University of Ulm.